smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/Albert_Electra.md

 - "text_col": the column containing the text to be used for evaluation (str, default: 'text')
 - "label_col": the name of the column containing information about the target (str, default: 'label')
-- "batch_size" is the size of dataset bundle utilized in a single cycle of evaluation (int, optional, default: 16)
+- "batch_size": the size of dataset bundle utilized in a single cycle of evaluation (int, optional, default: 16)